jesselawson/getting-started-with-rust/tutorial.md

 per se; the problem that I have seen with newcomers to Rust is that there is just too much to learn too soon, and there's not enough payoff in the beginning after "Hello, world!" to justify sticking around.
 In my humble opinion, this is because most Rust tutorials aren't teaching people how fun Rust is for building tools, and instead focusing too much on how idiosyncratic the unique features of Rust are.
-Those tutorials are still important, but I think other tutorials--ones that focus on building something, even if it's not that complicated--are important, too, and serve to compliment the still young (as of 2019) ecosystem of Rust tutorials online.
+Those tutorials are still important, but I think other tutorials-- ones that focus on building something, even if it's not that complicated--are important, too, and serve to compliment the still young (as of 2019) ecosystem of Rust tutorials online.

 {{% /deepdive %}}